 When to travel to China?

-- Avoid Chinese holidays such as Spring Festival (Chinese New Year) or the October holidays.
+- Avoid Chinese holidays such as the Spring Festival (Chinese New Year) or the October holidays.
 China has 1.? billion people and during these periods, they are all traveling.
 Believe me when I tell you that you don’t want to be in a train station a week before Spring Festival.

 - During the summer, it will be pretty hot everywhere (the exception is Yunnan province where it will be between 20 and 25 degrees Celsius).
 Also, the southeast coast (from Shanghai to Hong Kong) is affected by typhoons.

 - I don’t like Chinese spring.
-It rains a lot and in Beijing you even get sand storms!
+It rains a lot and in Beijing, you even get sand storms!
 For example, here you can see the precipitation statistics for Hangzhou (which is located 200 km south of Shanghai).

 - During the winter, China can be very cold (even -40 Celsius degree in the North).
 In Shanghai, the temperature may reach zero degrees and it may even snow once or twice per year, but it isn’t that terrible.
 Conversely, winter is a good season to travel around southern China, as it won’t be too hot.